techidaily/site-facebook/source/_posts/1719144841416-facebooks-vision-for-virtual-reality-the-call-for-10k-developers.md

 ## Facebook Is Betting Big on EU Tech Talent

- In an October 17 post on the[Facebook Newsroom](https://about.fb.com/news/2021/10/creating-jobs-europe-metaverse/) , the company announced that it plans to hire 10,000 high-skilled workers to build out its metaverse ecosystem.
+ In an October 17 post on the [Facebook Newsroom](https://about.fb.com/news/2021/10/creating-jobs-europe-metaverse/) , the company announced that it plans to hire 10,000 high-skilled workers to build out its metaverse ecosystem.
 The jobs, all based out of the EU, stem from Facebook's belief that "European talent is world-leading,".

  According to the post, “This investment is a vote of confidence in the strength of the European tech industry and the potential of European tech talent.”